 In November 2020, the Company entered into a manufacturing agreement with ElevateBio LLC (ElevateBio) which includes identified space dedicated to the Company.
-The Company has determined the agreement contains an embedded lease.
-The lease began in February 2021 when the Company obtained control of the dedicated manufacturing space and ends July 2022.
+The Company determined that the agreement contained an embedded lease.
+The lease began in February 2021 when the Company obtained control of the dedicated manufacturing space and was for a contractual period ended July 2022.